syncfusion-content/javascript-docs/js/api/ejRTE.md

         the displayed content.
 A rich text editor control provides users with a toolbar that helps them to apply rich text formats to the text entered in the text area. </p></textarea ><script>
-// Initializes the RTE with the fontSize value specified.
+// Initializes the RTE with the specified fontSize value.
 $("#rteSample").ejRTE({ fontSize: [
                 {
                     text: "1",